 Do you need an extended warranty for your Volvo to replace an expired manufacturer warranty?
 If so, Warranty Direct can help.
-We have several coverage options that can relieve you of the financial burden of unexpected car repairs.
+We have flexible coverage options that can relieve you of the financial burden of unexpected car repairs.

 Thousands of people are already happily insured through Warranty Direct and it’s easy to see why.
 Our coverage is flexible, sensible and – perhaps most importantly – customisable.

 Our aim is to free you of the limitations that some manufacturer warranties might impede on you.
 Our policies even give you the freedom to decide things such as where your Volvo is serviced and we give you a choice of hourly rates for your repairs.

 Our Core coverage comes with any policy you take out with us and covers the following components:

 In addition to the Core coverage, we offer you the choice to add:

 We know that policy documents can sometimes be difficult to understand.
 However, because customer satisfaction is important to us, we’re always upfront about exclusions and do our best to outline exactly what is included in your coverage.
 We do still recommend that you read the sample policy documents carefully and ask that you please bear in mind that our policies do not cover the following and a few more detailed in those documents:

 You can be safe in the knowledge that we offer:

 With an extended warranty from Warranty Direct, your Volvo will be covered for wear and tear*, you’ll be able to add additional coverage options that suit your particular needs, and you can rest assured that you’ll be taken care of in the case of a breakdown.